Things to Do Over Thanksgiving Weekend in Raleigh, N.C.

 Dazzling light displays

-Lake Myra’s 20th year of computerized Christmas lights opens on Wed., Nov.
-21, at 6pm.
-This interactive light show is a drive-in-style show that features more than 400,000 total lights synced to holiday music, lighting up downtown Wendell during the holiday season.
+Lake Myra’s annual computerized Christmas light show opens on Wed., Nov.
+27, at 6pm.
+This free, interactive light show is a drive-in-style show that features more than 400,000 lights synced to holiday music, beautifully lighting up downtown Wendell during the holiday season.
 The show is open seven days a week until Dec.
 31, weather permitting.

 Can’t-miss museum exhibits